 The Zeagle Scout BCD has been around for a while.
 It is a lightweight system which makes it perfect for travel.

-Even though this BCD is light in weight, it is sturdy and built with highest quality materials.
+Even though this BCD is light in weight, it is sturdy and built with the highest quality materials.
 The Scout is designed as a low-profile back inflated BCD.
 It consists of a single air bladder in the back.
 You also find the integrated weight system in the mid to lower back.

-Review Summary of the Zeagle Scout BCD
+Zeagle Scout BCD Review Summary

 - Easy adjustments

 What we don’t like